sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

   name: name of the variable <br>
   type: type of the variable.
 Supported types are charp (char pointer) , bool, invbool (inverse bool), long, chort, uint, unlong, ushort <br>
-  per: permissions fo rthe sysfs entry <br>
+  perm: permissions fo rthe sysfs entry <br>
   EgS_IRUGO: Only read by all users <br>
          0 : No sysfs entry <br>
   It is possible to use numberic values line 0644 for permissions entry.